 Alex graduated with a Science degree (Major in Zoology) from The University of Melbourne in 2009.
 While studying science she was employed as a veterinary nurse.
 She then went on to graduate on the Deans Honour List from The University of Melbourne with a Veterinary Degree in 2010.
 Alex started working in a mixed animal practice just out of Melbourne for the first 8 months of her career and then moved to a small animal practice in the Northern suburbs.

-Kath graduated from the University of Melbourne in 2015, where she was a Dean's Honours Award winner in three of her study years.
-Kath did a 2 week placement in 2015 with Southpaws and that helped to cement her interest in surgery.
-Kath is a keen netballer and enjoys keeping fit.
+Kathryn graduated from the University of Melbourne in 2015.
+She did a 2 week placement in 2015 with Southpaws and that helped to cement her interest in surgery.
+Kathryn is a keen netballer and enjoys keeping fit.
 She loves spending time with her dog Dexter and cat Mim.
-Kath's career goal is to pursue a surgical residency.
-Kath is a great addition to the hard working Southpaws team.
+Kathryn's completed her internship in early 2017 at Southpaws and has now started her Residency program in Surgery with us.
+Kathryn is a busy member of the hardworking Southpaws team.

 Stephanie was born in Australia but spent her early childhood in the USA and Japan (where she became fluent in Japanese) before returning to Australia.
 She graduated from James Cook University in 2014 and completed an internship at Veterinary Specialist Services in Queensland in 2015.
 During 2015 she did a one week exchange with a veterinary practice in Singapore and also received a Young Speaker's award at the ANZCVS 'Science Week'.
-Stephanie joined the Southpaws internship program in February 2016.
-Her particular interests are small animal oncology and internal medicine, anaesthesia and critical care.
+Stephanie joined Southpaws for a second twelve month internship which she completed in February 2017.
+Stephanie has now accepted a position with Southpaws as a surgical resident.
+We look forward to Stephanie pursuing her career goals with us over the next 3 years.

 Charlotte is a native of the UK where she graduated in Veterinary Science from the University of Liverpool in 2009.
 She then went on to a mixed practice in South Wales for 2 years before relocating to New Zealand to work in both large animal and mixed animal practices for a further 4 years.
 Her experience in mixed animal practice gave her opportunities to hone her surgical skills and clinical pathology interpretation.
 She has a keen interest in surgery and wound management.
 Her continuing education has included a workshop on wound reconstruction and management.
 Charlotte relocated to Australia in late April 2016 to join Southpaws' rotating internship program.